Account

 2. Professional service fees

-Fees paid to attorneys, tax professionals, accountants, and consultants (such as legal fees or tax preparation fees) are also typically deductible business expenses, as long as the underlying reason you incurred the expense was related to your self-employment.
+Fees paid to attorneys, tax professionals, accountants, and consultants (such as legal or business advice) are typically deductible business expenses, as long as the underlying reason you incurred the expense was related to your self-employment.

 3. Retirement plans